plepers/nanogl-state/README.md

 var GLState = require( 'nanogl-state' );

-// create the state machine from a gl context var glState = new GLState( gl );
+// create the state machine from a gl context
+// glStage will be sync with the actuel gl state var glState = new GLState( gl );